 Using a slotted spoon, remove fish when fully cooked, then set them on a wire rack for 3-4 minutes to drain.
 Season with salt and pepper.

-- Flavor - Experiment with different types of bread crumbs.
+- Flavor: Experiment with different types of bread crumbs.
 We sometimes use cornmeal mixed with a traditional Lousiana Fish Fry or panko bread crumbs.
-You could also add parmesan cheese.

 - Large Cast-iron skillet